 The Federal Court of Appeal released its decision in the Bakorp Management case, a case concerning the large corporation rules in subsections 165(1.11) and 169(2.1) of the Income Tax Act (Canada).
 The court dismissed the taxpayer’s appeal.
 A copy of…

-Becky Potter is a partner practicing in the firm’s Toronto office.
+Becky Potter is a seasoned tax litigator and a partner based out of the firm’s Toronto office.

 In 2014-0518771E5 the Canada Revenue Agency summarized its views regarding when employment income earned by Indians (as such individuals are defined in the Indian Act) is exempt from income tax pursuant to s.
 81(1)(a) of the Income Tax Act…